 In the main square in Tequila

 Tequila is also a great place to go shopping and pick up some local Mexican souvenirs.
-I found the prices here to be much better than in Puerto Vallarta, and it’s where I found my favorite hat!
+I found the prices here much better than in Puerto Vallarta – it’s where I found my favorite hat!

 The National Tequila Fair (early December)